Family Education and Literacy

-Make Way for Kindergarten
+Make Way for Books App

 The Make Way for Books Story Project is a research-based model that provides a comprehensive continuum of services, programming and resources to children, parents, and teachers at more than 150 preschools, childcare centers, and home-care providers throughout southern Arizona.
 The program fosters a literacy-rich environment in the classroom and at home.
 Through professional development opportunities and regular on-site coaching, the program supports educators and provides resources they can immediately implement into their classrooms.